 Since 2009, my wife and I have traveled the world at eighteen knots.
 By this, I mean we discovered cruises.
 Now, I’m also helping others discover the magic of sailing the seven seas.
 Eighteen Knots Travel is ready to help you!
 Please send us your questions or requests and we can get started!

-My wife and I decided to get away at Christmas a few years ago.
+My wife, Virginia and I decided to get away at Christmas a few years ago.
 After a bit of discussion, we decided we would take a cruise, since that was something both of us were interested in trying, and neither of us had ever done.
 We soon discovered that the “White” in “White Christmas” really meant white, sandy beaches.
 So, now we have annual Christmas cruises.
 Then, we managed to take the inaugural crossing of the Norwegian Breakaway from Southampton to New York.
 So, now we’re doing Transatlantic cruises, as well.

 This site has gone through a multitude of changes over the years, in name. domain and in content, so I’m hoping this is its final home.
 (Mainly, I’m tired of learning different web technologies every couple of years, and I’m really tired of re-entering the GPS coordinates to map our trips.)
-So, the maps are all provided by Google Maps, and the data is all stored in my Google Drive.
+So, the maps are all provided by Google Maps, and the GPS data is all stored in my Google Drive.
 Hopefully, that will last a while longer than some of the other iterations – and survive the occasionally computer crash at the house.

 Dallas, Texas and the Seven Seas